-A HIPAA Regulatory Security Assessment or Audit provides the unbiased analysis and documentation of your security measures and delivers the detailed information you need to design, plan, and implement steps toward remediation.
+A HIPAA Regulatory Security Assessment provides deep analysis and documentation of your security measures.
+We deliver detailed information you need to design, plan, and implement steps toward remediation.
 Our services include the following:

 - Risk Assessment — Identifies assets, potential threats, and operational risks